fetchai/agents-aea/docs/thermometer.md

  - AEA Framework

-The AEA will “leave” inside the Raspberry Pi and will read the data from a sensor.
+The AEA will “live” inside the Raspberry Pi and will read the data from a sensor.
 Then it will connect to the OEF and will identify itself as a seller of that data.

 Throughout the tutorial we are using Python3.7, but you can use any Python >= 3.6.